lithnet/ad-password-protection-docs/Test‐IsBannedWord.md

 ## Description
-The ```Test-BannedWord``` cmdlet checks to see if a specified string matches a value in the banned word store.
+The ```Test-IsBannedWord``` cmdlet checks to see if a specified string matches a value in the banned word store.
 The [[normalization rules]] are applied to the string and the resulting value is checked against the store.

 ## Syntax
 ```
-Test-BannedWord -Value <string>
+Test-IsBannedWord -Value <string>

-Test-BannedWord -Hash <byte[]>
+Test-IsBannedWord -Hash <byte[]>

-Test-BannedWord -SecureString <SecureString>
+Test-IsBannedWord -SecureString <SecureString>
 ```

 ## Parameters